santoshilam/titanic_reproducibility/README.md

 Version 0.1.0

-writing reproducible code in Python using existing public "titanic" dataset and code published on kaggle
+Writing reproducible code in Python using existing public "titanic" dataset and code published on kaggle by Niklas Donge check out the project at https://www.kaggle.com/niklasdonges/end-to-end-project-with-python .

+This was a machine learning project that I decided to "borrow and butcher" for the reproducibility workshop.

+This code was originally written in Jupyter notebook, but shared here after editing in the Spyder IDE.
+The version of Spyder used is Spyder 3.2.8 using Python 3.6.
+Both of these from the Anaconda https://docs.anaconda.com/anaconda/navigator/
+Note: all of this was done on a Windows 10 not tested on any other platform.

+To run the project, execute the script Titanic_repro_end_to_end_from_kaggle.py The best way to do this is to clone the repository and then have titanic_reproducibility as the working directory.

 ## Project organization